 HAMPTON, Va.
 (May 12, 2019) –Over 6,000 attendees cheered on the graduating class of 2019 inside the Hampton University Convocation Center.
-A total of 920 graduates walked across the stage, donning their caps and gowns, to accept their diplomas, and look forward to the next step in their lives.
+A total of 920 graduates donned with caps and gowns, walked across the stage to accept their diplomas, and look forward to the next step in their lives.

 Hampton University President, Dr. William R. Harvey, welcomed the crowd of graduates, friends, families, and alumni to celebrate the accomplishments of the class of 2019.
 “I pay tribute to you for your many achievements and extend to you my very best wishes as you continue your quest for personal and professional fulfillment,” said Dr. Harvey.
 “I also extend to each of you my most sincere congratulations.”

 Dr. Harvey spoke highly of the graduating class of 2019, and where they will go from here.
 “Hampton University provides its students with an education for life.
 The knowledge and skills gained during their tenure at this university, has enlightened and prepared them to be creators of original ideas.
 They are champions of change.
 Conquerors of new territories in liberal arts, education, math, science, politics and technology.
 So you, the graduating class of 2019, will be instrumental in moving our communities, our nation and our world forward,” Dr. Harvey said.